-Given the costly nature of cold chain transportation, it is important to implement effective cost and risk reduction strategies throughout the supply chain.
+Given the costly nature of cold chain and frozen food shipping and transportation, it is important to implement effective cost and risk reduction strategies throughout the supply chain.
 Examples include:

 - Consolidating truckloads.
 While full truckloads (FTLs) sometimes give the shipper more control over shipping conditions and schedules, less-than-truckload (LTL) shipments are becoming increasingly popular for cold chain transportation.
 LTL shipping involves sharing container space with several shippers by combining multiple smaller loads with a common destination.
 When shipping schedules and temperature requirements are aligned among shippers, LTLs offer an efficient and economical transportation option.

 - Reducing handovers.
 The more handover points involved in cold chain transportation, the greater the risk of human error and miscommunication.
 Simplifying the transportation process is essential for reducing many of the inherent risks involved with cold chain shipping.
 In addition, modern Internet of Things (IoT) and cloud technologies can be useful in tracking the variables that influence product quality.
 Access to this information allows for more accurate decision-making, improved risk management, and cost reductions.